Abdulloh1169/calculator/README.md

 # calculator
-Tt is a simple project that created as a practice.
+It is a simple project that created as a practice.

 You can press buttons on screen with mouse or use a keyboard to input the equation.